ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing network interfaces for bare betal bervers on VPC
+# Managing network interfaces for bare metal bervers on VPC
 {: #managing-nic-for-bare-metal-servers}

 After you create a bare metal server, you can add new network interfaces or edit existing network interfaces.
 When you edit a network interface, you can change its name, associate or disassociate a floating IP address, or access the security group that is associated with an interface.
-For more information about the networking features of Bare Metal Server for VPC, see [Networking overview for bare betal bervers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network) or [Networking overview for s390x bare betal bervers](/docs/vpc?topic=vpc-s390x-bare-metal-servers-network).
+For more information about the networking features of Bare Metal Server for VPC, see [Networking overview for bare metal bervers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network) or [Networking overview for s390x bare metal bervers](/docs/vpc?topic=vpc-s390x-bare-metal-servers-network).
 {: shortdesc}

-s390x bare betal bervers for VPC is available in the São Paulo (br-sao) region, and is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Tokyo (jp-tok), and Toronto (ca-tor) regions.
+s390x bare metal bervers for VPC is available in the São Paulo (br-sao) region, and is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Tokyo (jp-tok), and Toronto (ca-tor) regions.
 {: preview}

 ## Overview of bare metal server network interfaces
 {: #overview-bare-metal-network-interfaces}

-For x86 bare betal bervers, you can create two types of network interfaces - PCI interface and VLAN interface.
+For x86 bare metal bervers, you can create two types of network interfaces - PCI interface and VLAN interface.

    * A PCI interface is a physical network interface.
 The VLAN interface is a virtual interface that is associated with a PCI interface.
 The maximum number of PCI interfaces per bare metal server is eight.
    * The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic that is tagged with a VLAN ID is directed to the appropriate VLAN interface.
 The VLAN interface has its own security groups and doesn't inherit security groups from the PCI interface.
 You aren't limited on the maximum number of VLAN interfaces per bare metal server.